luistm/banksaurus/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/luistm/banksaurus)](https://goreportcard.com/report/github.com/luistm/banksaurus)

-# banksaurus
+## Banksaurus

+When managing your finances you must ask yourself, where does your money go?

-Personal finance manager driven mainly by fun.
+This is a personal finance manager driven mainly by fun.

-## Current status
+### Current status

 This is a work in progress and is mainly a way to learn software stuff.